HOME

 Laura Kirkpatrick

-Laura Sioux Kirkpatrick (born June 12, 1989) is an American fashion model, best known as the runner-up of Cycle 13 of America's Next Top Model.
-Kirkpatrick was considered a favorite finalist among judges and viewers, who praised her for her bubbly personality, strong "country girl" lifestyle and Kentucky accent.
+Laura Sioux Kirkpatrick (born June 12, 1989) is an American model and fashion designer, best known as the runner-up of cycle 13 of America's Next Top Model.
 She was voted fan favorite in a poll the show held after the conclusion of the series, which won her a six-month, rent-free apartment in New York City.

 Kirkpatrick's dyslexia proved to be a difficulty during some challenges, particularly when she had to read teleprompters for Cover Girl television commercials, which was one of the final contests of the season.
-She was yelled at from Tyra Banks because of that.
 Throughout the show, Kirkpatrick spoke fondly of her grandmother, Wanda Sue Kirkpatrick, during taped segments and often wore dresses designed by her grandmother during the judges' comments.
 Wanda Sue also made a dress for Tyra Banks, which she wore on the show.
 Starting at 14 contestants, Kirkpatrick made it to the final two, but ultimately lost to Nicole Fox, who was named "America's Next Top Model" on November 18, 2009.
 Kirkpatrick and Fox became friends during the season and, although Kirkpatrick believed her personality was strong, she also admitted Fox's photos were particularly strong.
 Kirkpatrick initially reacted emotionally to her loss and was comforted by the show's host, retired supermodel Tyra Banks.
 She said of her initial reaction to the loss: "I was really devastated at the time and cried forever until my eyes swelled up and popped out of my head!"
-It was announced on May 12, 2011 that Kirkpatrick would join the cast again for America's Next Top Model All Star Edition (Cycle 17) with several returning models and was placed 4th.
+It was announced on May 12, 2011 that Kirkpatrick would join the cast again for America's Next Top Model: All-Stars (Cycle 17) with several returning models and was placed 4th.

 Like all the other contestants on Cycle 17, Kirkpatrick was given a branding word: "loveable".
 During her time on the show she developed her own perfume called "Love" and performed in a music video for her song "Southern Sweet Girl."

-Kirkpatrick also had a cover and spread in LexScene Magazine. and was featured in Steve Madden's Summer 2010 Collection.
+Kirkpatrick also had a cover and spread in LexScene Magazine and was featured in Steve Madden's Summer 2010 Collection.
+In 2013, she was featured in British Vogue.

 Shortly after her appearance on ANTM, Kirkpatrick started a dyslexia foundation, The Beautiful Minds.
 The foundation hosts runway shows and other events to raise awareness for dyslexia education.

 In 2011, she appeared in William Fitzsimmons, Beautiful Girl music video.
-In 2012, she participating on a YouTube channel, damodel69, which also in Da Model Salon with 2 episodes.
+In 2012, she participated on a YouTube channel, damodel69, which is also in Da'model Salon with 2 episodes.

 Like all the other contestants on Cycle 17, Kirkpatrick was given a branding word: "loveable".
 During her time on the show she developed her own perfume called "Love" and performed in a music video for her song "Southern Sweet Girl."